The National Biodiversity Network Trust is seeking to appoint a new Trustee who will also act as Treasurer.

 Details of two referees (who will not be contacted without your prior consent)

-The closing date for applications is 6 September 2019 and interviews are likely to take place late September/beginning of October.
+The closing date for applications is 9 March and interviews are likely to take place late March / beginning of April.